|Blink if you miss 'em

 Their first run is at ‘The Kit Kat Klub’ in London, England, but as they arrive, they discover that the club is a punk

-isn’t any better a bargain either, since his looks and manners are similar to Ozzy Osburne on too much drugs and
+owner isn’t any better a bargain either, since his looks and manners are similar to Ozzy Osburne on drugs and

-were only used as decoys.
-Thanks to Valerie’s’ suspicions, she fingers the owner, his thugs and the smuggling ring
+‘Cats’ were only used as decoys.
+Thanks to Valerie’s’ suspicions, she fingers the owner, his thugs and the

-no longer a struggling scruffy pack.
-They now had the money, but the adventures weren’t as interesting anymore.
-This
+were no longer a struggling scruffy pack.
+They now had the money, but the adventures weren’t as interesting

-pattern continued until its last full issue, #610 (Sept.
+anymore.
+This pattern continued until its last full issue, #610 (Sept.
 1990).
-Afterwards, ‘Josie’ was regulated to short back stories in
+Afterwards, ‘Josie’ was regulated to short

-Archie’s anthology, ‘Laugh’, reprints in various digests and appearances in a couple of Archie crossovers with
+back stories in Archie’s anthology, ‘Laugh’, reprints in various digests and appearances in a couple of Archie